Table of Contents

 Will an MBA Degree Help?

 So coming to the big question, will an MBA degree help you break into the investment banking industry?
 Is it worth getting an MBA in investment banking?
 Well, at first glance, yes, an MBA degree surely improves your chances of getting into the investment banking industry but it’s not a necessity in many cases.
 If we go deeper into addressing this question, the answer is very subjective and highly varies from person to person.

 There are a lot of factors that count when getting into the investment banking segment.
 First and foremost is your educational background, it has a huge role to play as it helps to establish your foundations.
 So, let’s take an example, there are two people named A & B. A has always been driven towards business and commerce and has an educational background in the same domain.
 B, on the other hand, has a technical background and pursued engineering.

 Let’s say A pursued an undergraduate program in Business Administration or Commerce.
 The chances of A getting a job as an investment banker straight after completion of this under graduation program is higher as he is already aware of the basics of investment banking.

 Comparing it with B who has a technical background, A will surely beat B if they both are to apply for an investment banking job in most cases.

 B can now improve his/her chances of getting a job in an investment banking firm by completing an MBA degree in Finance as it will fill up the knowledge gap, A too can opt for an MBA and improve his chances further for getting a high profile investment banking job.

 So, there are two aspects to this whole scenario, first, what type of job are you looking for?
-Is it an entry-level or a high profile one?
+Is it an entry-level or a high-profile one?
 Secondly, what is your educational background?
-Have you completed any investment banking course?
+Have you completed any investment banking courses?

 In case you don’t have a relevant academic background and you are looking to switch from a different industry, an MBA degree will surely help your cause.
 If you are short on time and monetary investment then an investment banking course will help you land a decent job in this industry.